cianashby1337/SOA_CA2_Client_Cian_Nojus/README.md

 - Android Studio
 - Visual Studio Code, with the Ionic extension

-# How to Create an Ionic app
+# How to Create and Run an Ionic app
 Enter the following commands into the terminal, in the order they are listed, within a directory of your choosing

 1. npm install -g @ionic/cli